 Below is information and answers to some common questions that can help assist you in planning events.

 This Council-level volunteer position, open to all registered Adult and Ambassador Girl Scouts, will be responsible for helping plan and develop Council-wide programs.
-Find out more or register to join the COMPASS Team by clicking here.
+Please contact the program specialist of the program you are interested in helping plan.

 Diamonds Gold Award Mentor Committee